Lane Seminary: The Seminary after 1834

 In 1837 "the seminary had no students", but Beecher went on a recruiting trip and persuaded some to enroll.

 Following the slavery debates, Lane Seminary continued as a "New School" seminary, cooperating with Congregationalists and others in mission and education efforts and involved in social reform movements like abolition, temperance, and Sabbath legislation.
 The seminary admitted students from other denominations and pursued educational and evangelistic unity among Protestant churches in the West.
 In 1837 there were 41 students from 15 states, and 4 faculty: Beecher, Calvin Ellis Stowe, Thomas J. Biggs, and Baxter Dickinson.

 After the Civil War, the New School and the Old School Presbyterians had reconciled, and Lane Seminary was reorganized along more conservative Presbyterian lines.
 In 1910, it became affiliated with the Presbyterian Seminary of the South, and the Seminary continued as a small but respected school, though financial pressures continued to increase.
 Following a brief period of growth in the 1920s, it became apparent that Lane could no longer survive as an independent school.
 In 1932 it suspended operations and transferred its library and other resources to McCormick Theological Seminary, in Chicago.
 While a permanent Board of Trustees for Lane Theological Seminary remained in service until the Seminary was legally merged out of existence in 2007, the faculty, library collections, and students were transferred to Chicago, and the last remnants of the Cincinnati campus, except for the house of president Lyman Beecher, were destroyed in 1956.
 A historical marker in front of an automobile dealership at 2820 Gilbert Ave. marks the site of the campus.

 Historical re-enactments

 The Lane Debates have been re-enacted in recent years by historians from Yale University, the University of Connecticut, and Oberlin College.

 Media

 A movie about the debates, Sons & Daughters of Thunder, was released in December 2019.
 It is based on a play by Earlene Hawley and Curtis Heeter.

 Archival material

 Archival materials of Lane are located at the Presbyterian Historical Society in Philadelphia.

 Historical marker

-Former Oneida students who enrolled at Lane
+Students who enrolled at Lane

 24 of the 40 members of Lane's first theological class were from the Oneida Institute.
 So far as is known, none of Oneida's African-American students made the move.
 Those identified conclusively are the following.
 Those that left with the Lane Rebels (according to the table cited above) and enrolled at Oberlin are marked in bold.